Implementing a 'Friends' Service Using a Graph Database

 The actual development is carried out by testing with Cypher in Neo4j Desktop.
 The most important part of the development process using a graph database is modeling.

-Data becomes more useful when it is represented in graph form.
-To achieve good performance when querying a graph database, the data must first be modeled to reflect graph patterns.
+Data becomes more useful when it is visualized in graph form.
+To achieve optimal performance when querying a graph database, the data must first be modeled to reflect graph patterns.
 That is why graph data modeling is one of the most important tasks.

 CREATE (a1:Account {name: 'A'})-[:TRANSFER {